VinAIResearch/WhoQA/README.md

 <img width="600" src="docs/KnowledgeConflict_Illustration.png">
 </p>

-Details of the dataset construction and experimental results can be found in [our paper]():
+Details of the dataset construction and experimental results can be found in [our EMNLP 2024 Findings paper]():

 ```bibtext
 @inproceedings{WhoQA,